expo/expo/docs/pages/eas-update/environment-variables.md

 export default () => ({
   expo: {
     extra: {
-      eas: {
       API_URL: process.env.API_URL || null,
     },
-    },
     // ...
   },
 });
 ```

-The code above sets the `extra.eas` property.
+The code above sets the `extra` property to an object with the environment variable as a member.
 Now, we need to set and get the variable in our project.

 ## Setting and getting environment variables during development